kyokley/psql-pager/README.md

 Everything else remains the same.
 That means you're still able to leverage standard vim commands.
 For example, in result sets that have many columns, I find it useful to be able to jump to a specific column.
 This can be done by moving into the header split and searching for the column name.
 Since the splits are scrollbinded, the data will shift as well.

+#### Known Issues
+There's sometimes an issue with the header and body scrolling getting out of sync when data is initially loaded.
+This can easily be fixed by scrolling left and right with the arrow keys.

 ## Acknowledgements
 This pager is based on filiprem's answer to [this](http://unix.stackexchange.com/a/27840) StackExchange question.